lachlanmcdonald/internode-py/README.md

 Two scripts have been provided to help you your account information and usage history.

 - `export.py` exports account information and usage as individual JSON files.
-- `export.csv` exports usage as individual CSV files.
+- `export_csv.py` exports usage as individual CSV files.

 #### JSON